Radeberg

-Radeberg (/de/) is a small town in the district of Bautzen, Saxony, Germany.
+Radeberg (/de/) is a Große Kreisstadt ("major district town") in the district of Bautzen, Saxony, Germany.
 It is located approximately 20 kilometres north-east of Dresden.
 The town has an Evangelical and a Roman Catholic church, and an old castle.

 History

 Radeberg was mentioned for the first time in 1219, when farmers settled on the country to the large Roeder.
 The name of the place is probably derived from this river.
 In less than 150 years a market place, a castle and own units developed.
 In the year 1412 the municipal law was lent to the small market town.

 500 years ago silver was found close of the town.
 The discovery site was thereupon renamed as Silver Hill.
 The mine was however quickly exhausted.

 A labour camp of the Reich Labour Service was operated in the town under Nazi Germany.
 During World War II, the Nazis operated a forced labour camp for men and women in the town.
 During the final stages of the war, on April 22, 1945, the Polish 1st Armoured Corps captured the town.